AttorneyOnlineVidya/tsuserver/README.md

 * /login (password) - Logs client in as moderator.

+* /lockable - Toggles the current area between lockable and unlockable for normal users.

 * /mute (target) - Mutes the target, can be IP, Character name or OOC name.
 	* Character name only mutes the target in your current area.

 * /reloadbans - Reloads the banlist from its file.

+* /reloadmusic - Reloads the musiclist.

 * /unmute (target) - Unmutes the target, can be IP, Character name or OOC name.
 	* Character name only mutes the target in your current area.